HD 30177: Planetary system

 The Anglo-Australian Planet Search team announced the discovery of HD 30177 b, which has a minimum mass 8 times that of Jupiter, on June 13, 2002.
 The scientific paper describing the discovery was published in The Astrophysical Journal in 2003.
 A second massive gas giant planet was later discovered in an approximately 32 year orbit.
-In 2022, the inclination and true mass of both planets were measured via astrometry.
+In 2022, the inclination and estimated mass of both planets were measured via astrometry.